Shrivatsa: Origin

 Shrivatsa means "Beloved of Shri", an epithet of Vishnu, and a reference to his consort, the goddess Lakshmi, also called Shri.
 It is a mark on the chest of Vishnu, where his consort is described to reside.

 The Bhagavata Purana explains the origin of this mark.
 The story goes that a number of maharishis once gathered on the banks of the river Sarasvati to perform a yajna.
 A dispute arose among these sages regarding the superiority of the members of the Trimurti: Brahma, Vishnu, or Shiva.
 The sage Bhrigu was appointed to discover the truth of this matter, and undertook this task by travelling to the abodes of these deities.
 He felt disrespected by Brahma when the latter was offended by the fact that he had taken his seat on a stool that was not offered to him.
 He grew anxious when Shiva rose to embrace him, which offered the deity offence as well.
 Bhrigu then journeyed to the abode of Vishnu:

 In the legend of Tirumala, Vishnu's consort, Lakshmi, is offended by the fact that the sage had kicked her beloved, as well as insulted the region of her husband she is associated with the most.
 She furiously descends upon the earth, where Vishnu finds her as Padmavati, and remarries her in his avatar of Srinivasa.

 It is said that the tenth avatar of Vishnu, Kalki, will bear the Shrivatsa mark on his chest.

-Shrivatsa is one of the names of Vishnu in the Vishnu Sahasranamam.

 The symbol offers the deity another epithet, Śrīvatsalāñcchana, which translates to, "He who has the mark or scar of Śrīvatsa on his chest".

 In popular culture

 Shrivatsa is a popular name in Andhra Pradesh, Telangana, Tamil Nadu and Karnataka.

+The srivatsa also appears in the video game Raji: An Ancient Epic, where it is depicted as a shield used by the titular Raji alongside the sword of Vishnu.